-Chamonix has been welcoming high-flying visitors since the 18th century when two English aristocrats, William Windham and Richard Pococke set foot on the valley and gave the glacier in Montenvers its name, the "Mer de Glace", in 1741.
+Chamonix has been welcoming high-flying visitors since the 18th century when in 1741 two English aristocrats, William Windham and Richard Pococke set foot in the valley and named the glacier at Montenvers the "Mer de Glace".
 They opened the way for a flood of international tourists who came to see the imposing mountains and explore its mysteries.

 Caught your attention yet?
-If you're still unsure, here are 10 reasons why we think Chamonix should be your next luxury ski holiday destination.
+If you're still unsure, here are some reasons why we think Chamonix should be your next luxury ski holiday destination.

 There is just no place like Chamonix.
 Tucked away in a narrow valley below the highest mountains in Western Europe, you never tire of looking up and staring in wonder at those magnificent giants.
 What's even better, you can take a cable car up to 3842 metres, from where you can see all the way into the Swiss and Italian Alps and feel like an adventurous mountaineer without leaving the safety of the top of the Aiguille du Midi station.
 The bottom of the valley, with its chocolate-box chalets and colourful 19th-century hotels, is also picture-perfect and boasts extraordinary VIP services that are second to none.

 Nobody does luxury bespoke holidays in the Chamonix Valley better than Amazon Creek.
 Their carefully selected portfolio features only seven chalets that have risen to their high standards.
 They all offer outstanding facilities in a beautiful setting, from a wellness suite with sauna, hammam and massages at Chalet Couttet to an indoor pool at Chalet Baloo, a wonderfully cosy living area with floor to ceiling windows in Chalet Dalmore or a cinema room at their flagship Chalet Amazon Creek.